8. Graph algorithms

 return self.visited

-The method search performs a depth-first search starting from the node start_node and returns the nodes found.
-The method first creates a set visited that contains the nodes found during the search so far.
-Then the method calls the recursive method visit that performs the search.
+that contains the nodes found during the search so far.
+Then the method calls the recursive method visit

-The method visit is given a node to be visited as a parameter.
+is given a node to be visited as a parameter.
 If the node has already been visited, the method exits.
-Otherwise, the node is added to the set visited, and then the method goes through the adjacency list of the node and calls itself for each of the neighbors of the node.
+Otherwise, the node is added to the set visited

 The following code illutrates the operation of a depth-first search: